SettleMint

 • The wallet and identity exist.

-• The user can access the administration page needed for the task.
+• The user can reach the admin page needed for the task.

 See Add administrators for role assignment.